rqyh75/RansomwareShield/README.md

 # 🚀 Getting Started

-## 📋 Prerequisites
+## 📋 Requirements

-Before running the project, install:
+Before running the project, you should have :

 * Windows 10 / Windows 11
 * Visual Studio 2022